yhpf/Capstone-General_Assembly/README.md

 ## Jupyter Notebook 1 - cleaning_top_songs
 This notebook include:
 - Loading the data from csv-file
-_ Get to know the data & some initial fix
+- Get to know the data & some initial fix
-- Save data to new csv-file
+- Save data to new csv-file<BR />
 Status: first version done

 ### Get to know the data & some initial fix